1vierock/Rezel-Cross-PSP-Eng/README.md

 - 🟢 Translation: 100%
 - 🟡 Hacking: 100%
 - 🟢 Graphics: 100%
-- 🔴 Testing: Chapter 10 freeze!! need to be fix!
+-  🔴 Testing: Frozen at Chapter 10 — Bug under investigation.
+-
 ## About

 English translation project for the [PSP] version.